NaluFigueira/NaluFigueira/README.md

  :office:  &nbsp; I work at **Ambev Tech**
  <br/> :purple_heart: &nbsp; Looking for Front-end projects to collaborate with using React and React Native
  <br/> :blush: &nbsp; I can help you with CSS, UX and project management
- <br/> :computer: &nbsp; Techs that I use in my work: AngularJS and Ionic
+ <br/> :computer: &nbsp; Techs that I use in my work: ReactJS
  <br/> :computer: &nbsp; Techs that I use on personal projects/freelance: React, React Native, Typescript and NodeJS (when necessary)
  <br/> :book:  &nbsp; Studying: UX/UI, NodeJS, Agile
  <br/> :video_game:  &nbsp; Video games that I like: Genshin Impact, Kingdom Hearts, Final Fantasy and Persona